TeseoLou/codoku/README.md

 Each issue is outlined with a breakdown of what went wrong, its cause, consequence, what research informed the fix, and how it was resolved.
 While not every single bug or tweak is listed, as would be unrealistic for any development project, I’ve selected issues that stood out for their learning value.
 These include both common pitfalls and more complex challenges I was proud to overcome.
 This selection reflects my growth as a developer and the thoughtful problem-solving that shaped the final product.

 ## **7.1 Functional Issues**
 Functional issues refer to problems that affected how core features of the **Codoku** game and site operated.
-These bugs typically impacted the logic, interactivity, and behavior of the application, such as how the puzzle grid responded, how the timer worked, how audio was controlled, and how the game reset conditions were triggered.
-Resolving these issues was essential to ensure a smooth, intuitive, and bug-free experience for the user.
-Each fix aimed to reinforce correct state management, predictable responses to user input, and a seamless gameplay loop from start to finish.
+These bugs typically impacted the logic, interactivity, and behavior of the application.
+Fixing them was crucial for delivering a smooth and consistent user experience.

+Each fix was guided by the principles of:
+- **Accurate state management**: preventing leftover data or behavior from one game affecting the next.
+- **Predictable user input response**: ensuring the interface reacts intuitively and consistently.
+- **Seamless gameplay loop**: from page load to puzzle completion or timeout, the experience should feel fluid and error-free.

+---

 ### **7.1.1.
 Grid Still Active After Puzzle Solved**
 During development, I noticed that even after solving the puzzle, users were still able to click on the grid and input new numbers.
 This undermined the sense of completion and allowed players to accidentally overwrite correct answers, making the win feel unfinished.